YoussefHenna/tud-im-cloudflare-lb-measurments/README.md

 Sequential mode `npm run run:globalPingSeq` will run through all probes of the regions sequentially, each run/request from another probe.
 Use sequantial to uncover more load balancer across the region, use standard for more targeted discovery of a single LB.

+Full Scan mode `npm run run:globalPingFullScan` will run through all probes until no more new LB instance ID's are discovered.
+Maximizes the most possible coverage.
+This is meant to be used when a large amount of Globalping credits is available since it will take a while to complete.

 ### Data Output

 All responses are parsed, flattened, and appended to a **CSV file** for easy analysis.
 Timestamped files saved in `results/*` directory from where the script is called from